spacetelescope/imexam/docs/imexam/xpa_commands.rst

 **grid** (on=True, param=False):
     turn the grid on and off
-    if param is True, then a diaglog is opened for the grid parameters
+    if param is True, then a dialog is opened for the grid parameters

 **hideme** ():
     lower the ds9 window on your display